k-pom/clash/Readme.markdown

 Taking an additional action must gives the performing character the ability to perform an addition action and must be performed by that character.

 ### Zones
-Home: ALl characters start in the home.
+Home: All characters start in the home.
 This is a safe territory in which no enemy units can move to, and has no adjacent locations.

 Friendly Objective: Your current objective.
 You cannot raze this objective.
 Adjacent to the center objective.